ibmresilient/resilient-community-apps/fn_grpc_interface/README.md

         Within interface_dir, create a folder matching package_name where the client pb2 files will reside.

-     a. communication type: this value can be - unary, server\_stream, client\_stream, or bidirectional_stream.
+     a. communication type: this value can be - unary, server_stream, client_stream, or bidirectional_stream.
 Presently, only `unary` is supported.

         For further information, refer to https://grpc.io/docs/tutorials/basic/python.html

-      b. secure connection: this value can be None, TLS, SSL, OAuth2.
-Presently only None, TLS and SSL are supported.
+      b. secure connection: this value can be None, SSL/TLS, OAuth2.
+Presently only None, SSL/TLS are supported.

       c. certificate/google token: if the secure connection type is other than the None, specify either a path to the certificate file or token provided from google.